dangoldbj/openclaw-simplex/README.md

             +-------------------------+
 ```

 The plugin connects OpenClaw to a locally running `simplex-chat` process via its WebSocket API.
-Incoming messages are normalized into the standard OpenClaw message context — the same pipeline used by every other channel.
+Incoming messages are normalized into the standard OpenClaw message context.
 OpenClaw applies your policies (`dmPolicy`, `allowFrom`, group policy), runs the agent, and sends the response back through SimpleX.

 The key difference from managed-mode channels: OpenClaw does not own or supervise the `simplex-chat` process.
 You run it separately, point OpenClaw at its WebSocket endpoint, and the channel becomes operational.
 This gives you full control over the runtime lifecycle.